51Degrees/specifications/pipeline-specification/part3/pipeline-elements/set-headers-element.md

 ## Overview

-The Set Headers Element constructs a list of all the HTTP response header values that are required to be set by other Elements in the Pipeline.
+The Set Headers Element constructs a list of all the HTTP response header values that other Elements in the Pipeline want to be set.
 Usually, this is done in order to request more Evidence from the client (For example [User-Agent Client Hints](http://51degrees.com/documentation/_device_detection__features__u_a_c_h__headers.html)).